Dzhabrail Gadzhiev: Career

 In June 2019, he won the silver medal at the cadet European championships in Faenza, Italy.
 In July 2019, he earned the gold medal at the 2019 European Youth Summer Olympic Festival in Baku, Azerbaijan.
 In July 2019, Gadzhiev claimed the gold medal for Azerbaijan team at the cadet world championships in Sofia, Bulgaria In May 2021, he won the Roman Dmitriyev's junior international tournament in Yakutsk, Russia and the U23 European championships at 65 kilos, held in Skopje, North Macedonia.
 In June 2021, he finished in first place at the European Junior Championships in Dortmund, Germany In August 2021, he came second at the 2021 World Junior Championships in Ufa, Russia at 70 kg.
 In December 2021, he became a runner-up at the senior Azerbaijan national championships at 74 kilos.
 In 2022, Dzhabrail won the U23 European Championships for the second time at 74 kilos.
 In 2023, he took the gold medal at the CIS Games in Belarus.

+On April 24, 2026, at the European Championship in Tirana, Dzhabrail Gadzhiev (79 kg) defeated 2021 European Champion and 2024 World medalist Akhsarbek Gulaev (Slovakia) and advanced to the semifinals.
+On April 25, 2026, he won against 2021 Russia′s Dagestan Republican Champion Rasul Shapiev (North Macedonia) with a score of 8:0 and won a bronze medal.